COVID-19 Updates: Protecting Albertans from the Omicron variant.

 A school authority may refer a student with a pattern of chronic absenteeism to the Attendance Board if their efforts to improve attendance and re-engage the student in learning have been unsuccessful.

-Where chronic absenteeism cannot be resolved locally, school boards may refer the matter to the Attendance Board for support and direction.
+Where chronic absenteeism cannot be resolved locally, public school authorities may refer the matter to the Attendance Board.
 Private school authorities are required to make a referral.
 An Attendance Board panel is then convened to hear the matter.

 Attendance Board members are appointed by the Minister of Education.

-The School Act provides direction about school attendance and the Attendance Board.
+The Education Act provides direction about school attendance and the Attendance Board.

 - children and youth between the ages of 6 and 16 to attend school